 - Assign yourself a tough new skill: Learning to use a DSLR or to sign is tough, but it’s amazing for your perseverance.
 Again, this is best as part of a curriculum so you can stay on track.

-- Start a habit: Flossing, sit-ups or journaling all sound like “great” habits, but truthfully they’re annoying and unwelcome in the moment.
+- Start a habit: Flossing, sit-ups or journaling all sound like “great” habits, but truthfully they’re annoying and unwelcome at the moment.
 If you can stick to them, you will greatly increase your perseverance.

 Speaking and writing are two of the most important college soft skills in any role.
 No matter how well you do the rest of your job, if you can't present your ideas well and make people listen up, you're going to be at a disadvantage.
-Learn to impress professors, prospective employers and stakeholders of your future career opportunities by speaking and writing better.
+Learn to impress professors, prospective employers, and stakeholders of your future career opportunities by speaking and writing better.
 Here are a few ways to do so:

 - Take a vocabulary course: Learn the precise words you need to convey an idea quickly and succinctly.
 You can easily sign up for one online.